hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMEvent.class/README.md

-I am an event and can be added to a calendar
+An event can be added to a calendar